johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 In the context of our application, we will have the following:

-- A Node / Express web server that responds to HTTP request and passes files to the browswer
+- A Node / Express web server that responds to HTTP request and passes files to the browser
 - A MongoDB database that stores the number of clicks
 - A server-side controller that will add, reset and retrieve the number of clicks from the database
 	- This data will be passed to an API (application program interface)